section-engineering-education/engineering-education/content/authors/emily-rotich/Index.md

 ---
-title:Emily Rotich
+title: Emily Rotich
 type: authors
+images:
+  - url: /engineering-education/authors/emily-rotich/avatar.jpg
 ---
-Emily is a Meru University student pursuing Bachelor of science in Mathematics and Computer Science.She is interested in AI, she also likes reading novels and adventures.
+Emily is a Meru University student pursuing Bachelor of science in Mathematics and Computer Science.She is interested in AI.
+She also likes reading novels and adventures.